We’ve all seen them throughout the years. The Beatles. Led Zeppelin. The Rolling Stones.

 That said, I wanted my two bucks back.

-This shit was boring!
+This “movie” was boring!
 Absolutely nothing of any real significance happened for the first half of the film.
 In fact, the band doesn’t even show up until around the 45-minute mark!
 I was expecting my senses to be assaulted immediately!
 Give me fire!
 And then more fire!
 Blood!
 Explosions!
-Fucking magic!
+Powers and magic!
 These guys are superheroes.
 Go be…I don’t know…super!
 I wanted something like what you’d see at their rock shows, but better because movies are supposed to have that little thing called a budget.

 But this…this was less “Rock and Roll All Nite”, and more “Rock and no, no, NOPE All Nite”.